zuntan/fft_bench/README.md

      - 1173.49 sec | 19:33.49 ( 239% CPU )
  - RPi 3B / X86 Server
      - 8.657 ( 865.7 % )

 ## General comment

+ - Depending on the degree, rather than using Rust on RPi3B, it seems more efficient to develop it to some extent on an X86 machine and then run a cross-built one on RPi3B.
+    - Otherwise, you'll have to take a lot of breaks and coffee at compile time.
+I'm bloated.

+ - At that time, it is good to develop with RPi3B in mind that the performance difference is about 10 times.

+ - If you use RPi3B, *** be sure to use the release build. *** The debug build runs too slowly.
+    - I was about to give up on development with desperate lack of processing speed.